mymo689/ngx-query-builder/projects/ngx-query-builder/README.md

 - Definitely thanks to [Zach](https://github.com/zachappel) for inspiring me to build the component in the first place.
 He built the original consuming API and provided functional testing to ensure the component works as intended.

 - Thanks also to [Jay](https://github.com/daBishMan) for inspiring me to actually pull out the component from the project that I had originally built it in and create a standalone importable library from it.
 As my first published NPM library, I definitely had to step out of my comfort zone to learn and do everything required for this but it was a great process to learn.

+- Thanks to [VIvek kale](https://github.com/vivekk2706) for requesting a patch to support Angular 19.
+Slighted revived this old project.